chezersamonte/Windows-Server-2022-Learning-Journey/README.md

 # 🖥️ Windows Server 2022 Administration Learning Journey

-Welcome to my **Windows Server Administration Learning Journey**.
+Welcome to my **Windows Server 2022 Administration Learning Journey**.

 This repository documents my hands-on learning and lab projects as I build and strengthen my skills in **Windows Server Administration, Active Directory, Group Policy, DNS, DHCP, PowerShell, security, troubleshooting, and remote administration**.

-My goal is to develop practical skills that can be applied to real-world **IT Support, System Administration, and Windows Server Administrator** environments.
+My goal is to develop practical skills that can be applied to real-world **IT Support and Windows System Administration** environments.

 ---